Public decision list college of mayor and Alderman May 6, 2020

 The college decides not to provide a contribution to Vastgoedregisseur B.V. for the

-additional costs of processing surplus land with increased pfas value.
+additional costs of processing surplus soil with increased pfas values.

 9. Report on investigation of ODZOB by audit committees. / John Frenken